District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Background Summary

 The thermal images are collected from two separate locations, namely Kent Vale and S16.
 The Kent Vale observatory is located on the rooftop of a 42-m-tall building in a residential area, which is located in front of a university campus consisting of office and educational buildings, in order to access the district-scale analysis.
 The pan/tilt unit was configured from two separate software to allow the thermal camera to take images from four positions (I, II, III, and IV), as shown in Figure \ref{fig:position_abcd}.
 The first software was installed in a video encoder to control the positions of the pan/tilt unit to take a thermal image.
 The second software developed by NAX Instruments Pte Ltd was installed in the laptop to control the moment to take a thermal image, which could then be saved either in JPEG or FFF file format.
-Information of four different buildings (Figure \ref{fig:position_obser}) can be captured by the observatory with thermal images: A (CREATE), centered by position I, is 68-m-tall with an important portion of its facade covered by curtain walls; B (E1A) and C (EA), centered by position II and III separately, are about 27-m-tall, consists of concrete walls and single-pane windows; D (SDE4), observed in position IV, consists of metal grids installed on a concrete frame, designed to be net-zero building, and its height is around 24 meters.
+The observatory can capture thermal images of four buildings, as shown in Figure \ref{fig:position_obser}.
+Building A, known as CREATE, is centrally located at Position I and at a height of 68 meters.
+Curtain walls cover a significant portion of its facade.
+Buildings B (E1A) and C (EA) are each centered at positions II and III, respectively.
+Both buildings are roughly 27 meters tall, characterized by their concrete walls and single-pane windows.
+Building D, or SDE4, can be observed at Position IV.
+It is structured with metal grids mounted on a concrete frame and is designed to be a net-zero building.
+It stands at a height of approximately 24 meters.
 Surface temperatures of trees are also observed from the above positions.
-There exists a road with traffic in front of buildings B, C, and D, and the road can be observed in thermal images taken from position IV.
-The observatory moved from position I to IV sequentially and recorded thermal images at various time intervals.
+A road with traffic exists in front of Buildings B, C, and D, and the road can be observed in thermal images taken from Position IV.
+The observatory moved from Position I to IV sequentially and recorded thermal images at various intervals.
 The detailed time for the image taken is shown in its file name.
 Then, using a 4G Internet connection fitted on the laptop, the captured thermal images are stored on the Google Drive repository.